pcafrica/advanced_programming_2023-2024/lectures/01-intro_unix.md

 3. **Interact**:
    - Engage in discussions on MOODLE2 forums.
    - Seek help when needed.
-   - Share your knowledge with others.
+   - **Share your knowledge with others**.

 ---

 # Laptop configuration

-Please bring your own laptop with a working Linux or UNIX environment, whether standalone, dual boot, or virtualized.
+Please **bring your own laptop** with a working UNIX/Linux environment, whether standalone, dual boot, or virtualized.

 For beginners: https://ubuntu.com/tutorials/install-ubuntu-desktop.